Superalgos/Superalgos/docs/pages/suite/suite-telegram-announcements.md

 ```
 Selling BTC at $9703, with stop at $9896 and TP target at $9115
 ```
-> **NOTE:** If your formula is valid, the platform will ignore the plain text version you may have set up.
+> **NOTE:** If your formula is valid, the system will ignore the plain text version you may have set up.
 If for any reason the formula results in an error, then the plain text version will be used.

 #### Announcements on Stop and Take Profit Phases